snapclient

 Codebase

-The codebase is split into components and build on ESP-IDF v5.1.1.
+The codebase is split into components and build on ESP-IDF v5.5.1 (tested with v5.1.5 and v5.5.1, but any v5.x should work).
 I still have some refactoring on the todo list as the concept has started to settle and allow for new features can be added in a structured manner.
 In the code you will find parts that are only partly related features and still not on the task list.
-Also there is a lot of code clean up needed.
+Also there is a lot of code clean up needed, as there is quite some dead code too.

 Components

-The snapclient functionanlity are implemented in a task included in main - but should be refactored to a component at some point.
+The snapclient functionality are implemented in a task included in main - but should be refactored to a component at some point.

-I did my own syncing implementation which is different than @jorgenkraghjakobsen’s approach in the original repository, at least regarding syncing itself.
-I tried to replicate the behaivior of how badaix did it for his original snapclients.
+I did my own syncing implementation which is different than jorgenkraghjakobsen’s approach in the original repository, at least regarding syncing itself.
+I tried to replicate the behavior of how badaix did it for his original snapclients.

 In this implementation I have separated the sync task to a backend on the other end of a freeRTOS queue.
 Now the front end just needs to pass on the decoded audio data to the queue with the server timestamp and chunk size.
 The backend reads timestamps and waits until the audio chunk has the correct playback-delay to be written to the DAC amplifer speaker through i2s DMA.
-When the backend pipeline is in sync, any offset get rolled in by micro tuning the APLL on the ESP.
-No sample manipulation needed.
+When the backend pipeline is in sync, any offset gets corrected by inserting a single sample every chunk_ms, which is determined by the server.

 Hardware

 You will need an ESP32 or ESP32-S2 and an I2S DAC.
-We recommend using a Lyrat board.
-For pinout see the config options.
+For pinout see the default config options in menuconfig (Audio Board).

 Installation